Frederick Gore: Biography

 Summer months for many years were spent painting outside: on the Greek islands of Paros (1950s) and later on Aegina.
 Then during the 1960s, the rich hinterland of Majorca, followed by the brilliantly-lit landscapes of Provence.

 He exhibited at the Redfern Gallery until they took to abstract art, the Juster Gallery (NY), Fosse, Lavenham, Richmond Hill Gallery – always keeping his independence to exhibit wherever he so wanted.

 Gore was a trustee of the Imperial War Museum (1967–1984), and was chairman of its Artistic Records Committee (1972–1986).

 In 1972, Gore was elected as a Royal Academician, and from 1976 to 1987 he was chairman of the Royal Academy of Arts Exhibitions Committee.

 In 1980, Gore visited the US for the first time to deliver a dissertation at the Yale Center for British Art, New Haven, Connecticut.
-Staying en route in New York he was so exhilarated by its exciting light and ambience that since then he visited almost yearly.
-He made an important contribution as a figurative painter with an enormous experience of paint, composition and colour to show the vitality of the US, when American artists had mostly turned to abstraction and were exploring painterly possibilities in a different direction.
 Gore was made CBE in 1987.

 In 1991 he designed a series of posters for the London Transport Museum.

 His last solo exhibition was at the Richmond Hill Gallery, London (January 2009).

 His published books include "Abstract Art", "Painting: Some Basic Principles" and "The Baptism, Piero della Francesca"; he is also the author of an unpublished translation of poems by Baudelaire.

 Gore died age 95 on 31 August 2009.
 He is buried in Brompton Cemetery.